 He wanted to save $7,000 in legal fees.
 It cost him a multimillion-dollar company.

-He then realised that he had to learn how to spend money that would make him money.
+He then realized that he had to learn how to spend money that would make him money.

 Money is king